wp-cli/handbook/commands/scaffold/plugin/index.md

 ### OPTIONS

 --activate
-			Activate the newly generated plugin.
+: Activate the newly generated plugin.

-	--plugin_name=<title>
+--plugin_name=&lt;title&gt;
-			What to put in the 'Plugin Name:' header
+: What to put in the 'Plugin Name:' header